-While SEMA cannot provide advice on how to respond to collection tactics, we note that many companies have disputed the validity of The Fair Guide contracts.
-The Austrian Advertising Council has found them to be a breach of the Austrian Advertising Code.
-On February 13, 2007, Construct Data signed an agreement to cease mailing the misleading contracts from Austria and to cancel their demands for disputed monies.
+While SEMA cannot provide advice on how to respond to collection tactics, we note that many companies have disputed the validity of the contracts and successful legal actions have been pursued.
+For example, the Austrian Advertising Council found The Fair Guide to be a breach of the Austrian Advertising Code and its operator, Construct Data, signed an agreement to cease mailing the misleading contracts from Austria and to cancel their demands for disputed monies.
+Here are links for more information on the three example guides:

 To file a complaint in the United States, you may wish to contact: